 One of the features of Ōtūmoetai Intermediate School is that students move to specialist teachers for specific learning areas.
 Students in Year 7 have regular lessons across all specialist areas.
 Students in Year 8 are able to focus on four areas in greater depth.

 Students are provided with numerous opportunities to create and learn about various forms of art.
 There are opportunities for extension students to participate in a variety of new experiences.
-Some out of school art classes may be available.

 Music, Dance and Drama

 Instruction is given to all children in reading and playing music, dance and drama.
 Out of school music classes are available for brass, woodwind, strings, keyboard, guitar bass and drums.
 Students have the opportunity to participate in the choir and school bands.

 Students are introduced to a set of technological areas that include electronics, food, biotechnology, materials, and information and communication technology.
 These programmes have a focus on hands-on activities and students work with a wide variety of materials such as wood, metal, plastics, food, fabric and other mediums to achieve their design solution.

 The school applies a variety of approaches to the use of Information and Communications Technology (ICT) in learning programmes.
 All classes will have access to our Research and Learning Centre, where students can use up to date technologies for advanced communication and collaborative learning.
 Teachers use a higher level of ICT integration in their classes, which includes a mix of computers and other ICT equipment.
 This is to cater for students entering our school with expertise in ICT.
 Digital classes are offered in Year 7 and Year 8 where students are given the option to purchase their own device as specified by the school.

 At Ōtūmoetai Intermediate School there are a range of Te Ao Māori programmes that students can be involved in.
 These programmes support the learning of Te Reo Māori, tikanga, history, and viewing local and world issues through a Māori lens.